 Dai-ichi enters into the investment trust business as Daiichi Life Asset Management Co., Ltd.

-Dai-ichi reaches an agreement on total business cooperation with the Industrial Bank of Japan, Ltd. (currently Mizuho Bank, Ltd.).
+Dai-ichi reaches an agreement on total business cooperation with the Industrial Bank of Japan, Ltd. (currently Mizuho Financial Group, Inc.).

 Dai-ichi and the Industrial Bank of Japan Co., Ltd. establish IBJ-DL Financial Technology Co., Ltd. (currently Mizuho-DL Financial Technology Co., Ltd.).